Senior Congress leader Hansraj Bhardwaj dies

 "My thoughts are with his family and well-wishers in this hour of grief.
 Om Shanti," the tweet said.
 Prasad recalled his association with Bhardwaj in Parliament.

 Born in Garhi Sampla village in Rohtak district of Haryana, Bhardwaj was a Rajya Sabha member for five terms from April 1982 to June 2009.
-He was the law minister for 14 years and served under the prime ministership of Rajiv Gandhi, Narasimha Rao and Manmohan Singh.
-He was appointed the governor of Karnataka in 2009.
+He was the law minister for 14 years and served under the prime ministership of Rajiv Gandhi, Narasimha Rao, and Manmohan Singh.
+During his stint as the governor of Karnataka between 2009 and 2014, he sternly dealt with the mining mafia active in the state.

+Karnataka Chief Minister B S Yediyurappa, former prime minister H D Deve Gowda and opposition leader in the assembly Siddaramaiah also mourned the demise of Bhardwaj.
+"In his death, we lost a good legal expert and administrator.
+May his soul rest in peace and may God give strength to his family to bear the loss," Yediyurappa said in a condolence message.

+A tussle between Bhardwaj and Yediyurappa over mining and land scams drew everyone's attention during his second stint as chief minister.
+Gowda said Bhardwaj will always be remembered for his exceptional service to the nation, while Siddaramaiah recalled him as a tough man against immoral practices during power struggle.

-He held a Doctor of Laws (Honoris Causa) degree and did his schooling from GBC High School, Rohtak, and college in BM College, Shimla.
-He also studied at Agra University and Panjab University..
+"His contribution to Karnataka during his tenure shall always be remembered.
+He was tough against immoral practices of power struggle.
+My deepest condolences to his family members & well-wishers," Siddaramaiah tweeted.
+Bhardwaj held a Doctor of Laws (Honoris Causa) degree and did his schooling from GBC High School, Rohtak, and college in BM College, Shimla.
+He also studied at Agra University and Panjab University.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)